EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-04.md

 ```
 Show the log line with the trace ID (thanks to Session 03 middleware).
 Stop the container with `Ctrl+C`.

+> 🎉 **Quick win:** When `docker run …` responds to `curl /health`, you’ve proven the container image works independently of your laptop’s Python environment.

 ### 4. Inspect layers & size
 ```bash
 docker image ls movies-api:multi-stage